Interested in Foster Parenting?

 There is a child who needs you.

-On any given day, about 800 kids in Hamilton County live in foster care.
+Almost 1,800 kids in Hamilton County live in foster care.
 They’ve been abused or neglected, or they can’t live with their biological families because of other circumstances.

 Foster care is intended to be temporary while families work through the issues that led to their children entering foster care.

 We need local families right here in Cincinnati and Hamilton County to step up and care for these vulnerable children.
 By keeping kids in this area, we are able to quickly connect them with the resources they need to recover from the abuse or neglect they’ve experienced and to keep them close to what’s familiar – their friends, their schools and family.

 When it seems that everything in their whole world is changing, familiarity and a good foster home can make all the difference.

 We know parenting can be difficult.
 And these kids may have additional challenges.
 They have been taken from everything they know and they are scared.